Palliative Care & Supportive Care for Adults Care Team

 Ms. McManus is an adult gerontology nurse practitioner with board certifications in palliative care and acute care.
 She has experience in palliative care, intensive care, and emergency medicine.
 She also volunteers her time working with the stuttering community.

 Janelle Mendoza, MS, RN, AGPCNP-BC, ACHPN, Nurse Practitioner

 Ms. Mendoza is a board-certified adult gerontology primary care nurse practitioner with specialty training and board certification in hospice and palliative care.
 She received her undergraduate nursing degree from Duquesne University in Pittsburgh and master’s degree from NYU.
 She has experience working with people who have cancer and people who have received bone marrow transplants.
-Outside of work, she enjoys floral design, traveling, and spending time with her family.

 Amy Sevick, MS, RN, FNP-BC, CHPN, Nurse Practitioner

 Ms. Sevick is a board-certified family primary care nurse practitioner with specialty training in palliative care.
 Before becoming a nurse practitioner, she worked for many years as a registered nurse in inpatient psychiatry, critical care, and hospice.

 The Palliative Care and Supportive Care Program at NYU Langone Hospital—Long Island is led by the following physicians: